 This post contains affiliate links which means that I will make a small commission if you purchase a product after clicking on any of them, at no extra cost to you.

 Key West is one of the most famed Keys in Florida and has been known around the world as one of the best places to visit for history, nature, and food.

 There is an endless amount of things to do in Key West!
-The best part is it doesn’t matter if you’re taking a family vacation, a couples trip, or a bachelor/bachelorette party!
+The best part is it doesn’t matter if you’re taking a family vacation, a romantic Keys getaway, or a bachelor/bachelorette party in Florida!
 There truly is something fun to do for everyone!

 This comprehensive guide is filled with all of the necessary info to make planning your trip to Key West a breeze.

 A snorkeling adventure is the perfect way to kick off your Key West trip.
 If you’re a morning person, do the morning snorkel tour.
 It comes with breakfast and unlimited mimosas (or draft beer if you prefer).
 The tour lasts around 3 hours, takes you to the 3rd largest living reef, and costs less than $50!

 Not an early riser?
 No worries, you can kill 2 birds with 1 stone and combine your snorkel with a sunset cruise.
 This tour lasts approximately 3 hours and includes drinks, light apps, live music, and all of your snorkeling equipment (I’d say this is one of the best snorkeling tours in Key West!).